Trump and Biden clash over U.S. wildfires as campaign turns to climate change

 “When you get into climate change, well is India going to change its ways?
 And is China going to change its ways?
 And Russia?
 Is Russia going to change its ways?” he said after landing in McLellan Park, California.

-Trump has referred to climate change as a “hoax,” and in 2017 pulled the United States out of the Paris accord that laid out an international approach to global warming.
+Trump has referred to climate change as a “hoax,” and in 2017 pulled the United States out of the Paris accords laying out an international approach to global warming.
 Biden, the former vice president, has included climate change on his list of major crises facing the United States.

 Calling Trump a “climate arsonist,” Biden said: “If we have four more years of Trump’s climate denial, how many suburbs will be burned by wildfires?
 How many suburban neighborhoods will have been flooded out?”

-California Governor Gavin Newsom acknowledged more needs to be done to better manage forests to reduce fire risks, while more than a century of aggressive fire suppression has allowed fuels to build up.
+California Governor Gavin Newsom acknowledged more needs to be done to better manage forests to reduce fire risks, citing more than a century of aggressive fire suppression has allowed fuels to build up.

 But he countered that global warming was nevertheless a driving factor in newly extreme wildfire behavior, and he reminded Trump that 57% of forest land in California is under federal ownership.